Real estate leads paid at closing maybe the only thing that comes close to free real estate leads.

 So, the better these metrics are, the more referrals you can get with HomeLight.

-When you close with a HomeLight referral, you will have to pay a standard broker-to-broker referral fee, which is 25% of half of the total gross commission (why don’t they say 12.5% of the total gross commission?).
+When you close with a HomeLight referral, you must pay a standard broker-to-broker referral fee, which is 33% of half of the total gross commission, hence 16.5% (source).

-This referral fee triggers within two years of the date of the referral and includes multiple transactions.
+This referral fee can be triggered within three years of the date of the referral and includes multiple transactions.

 You can learn more about HomeLight here.